It truly wouldn't be fall baking season without some pumpkin, right?

 - Keep the mixture on a low speed and slowly add in the dry ingredients.
 Mix the ingredients until just combined.
 You don't want to overmix this batter so it is okay if it looks a little thick.
 Just make sure everything is incorporated.

-- In a small bowl, take about 1/4 cup of the batter and mix it with 3-4 tbsp of pumpkin.
+- In a small bowl, take about ¼ cup of the batter and mix it with 3-4 tablespoon of pumpkin.
 Stir until combined.
 Set aside.

 - Pour the batter into the prepared dish.
 Add the pumpkin layer on top.
 You can either swirl it in or just let it sit on top as an additional layer.
 Top the pumpkin layer with the crumbs.
 Make sure to use all the crumbs and spread them out evenly.